Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-salesforce.md

 # Losant Salesforce Builder Kit Instructions

+*We’ve officially closed the Losant store and have deprecated our Losant kits.
+The good news is that you can still find components to create your own kits through other suppliers; we’d recommend [Adafruit](https://www.adafruit.com/product/3314).
+We’re spending more time polishing our platform, and as hardware continues to evolve, we’ll admit we’re not the best source for securing developer kits.
+You can still find instructions on how to use existing kits in the documentation section of our website.
+And though we will no longer provide support for individual kit questions, there is a ton of information in the Losant [forums](https://forums.losant.com/).*

 The Losant Salesforce Builder Kit is an easy way to get up and running with the <a href="https://www.losant.com" target="\_blank">Losant Enterprise IoT Platform</a> and <a href="https://www.salesforce.com/products/service-cloud/overview/" target="_blank">Salesforce Service Cloud</a>.
 This kit provides all the hardware and software needed to build a few simple projects that cover a wide variety of the features within the Losant Platform.

 ![Builder Kit](/images/getting-started/losant-iot-dev-kits/builder-kit-nodemcu/kit-complete.jpg "Builder Kit")